MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 5. In the **Quantity** field, if you've found extra items, enter a positive quantity.
 If items are missing, enter a negative quantity.
 6. Choose the **Register** action.

-## <a name="to-synchronize-the-adjusted-warehouse-entries-with-the-related-item-ledger-entries"></a>To synchronise the adjusted warehouse entries with the related item ledger entries
+## To synchronise the adjusted warehouse entries with the related item ledger entries

 Post the adjustment bin records in the item ledger for the periods you've defined.
 Some companies post daily adjustments to the item ledger, while others reconcile less often.